Validation of Hypotheses in Experimental Chemistry

 Data Analysis

 Once data has been collected, it must be analyzed to determine whether it supports the hypothesis.
 Statistical methods are often used to analyze experimental data.
 Hypothesis testing involves comparing the experimental results to what would be expected if the null hypothesis (the hypothesis that there is no effect) were true.
-If the experimental results are significantly different from what would be expected under the null hypothesis, then the hypothesis is supported.
+If the experimental results are significantly different from what would be expected under the null hypothesis, then the alternative hypothesis (the original hypothesis) is supported.
+The p-value is commonly used to determine statistical significance.

 Applications